dougrday/frontend-libraries/README.md

-# Frontend Libraries
+# Frontend Libraries with OpenAPI

-A place to compare/contrast frontend libraries in 2022.
+A place to compare/contrast frontend libraries in 2022 when auto-generating code with OpenAPI.

 # Test backend